 Verdict: Don’t retake

 Reason: Ruth with a 3.6 GPA and 501 MCAT is an extremely competitive applicant for DO schools.
-She has a lower chance at many MD schools and has to be strategic with building her school list.
+She has a lower chance at many MD schools, and must be strategic with building her school list.

 Example 5: Thomas